CGJennings/fast-ternary-string-set/README.md

 In the remaining sections, these are indicated by the notation int8, int32, and so on.
 Integers wider than 1 byte are stored in
 [big-endian order](https://en.wikipedia.org/wiki/Endianness).
-For brevity, the serialized data is described as a "file", but any container or stream of bytes is acceptable.
+For brevity, the serialized data is described as a "file", but the data could come from any container or stream of bytes.

 ### Header